rachelkathleen/rachelkathleen.github.io/_posts/2019-04-24-rails_-_nested_forms_in_three_steps.markdown

 **Step 1 - Model**

-Add the `accepts_nested_attributes_for` method to the model that has the `has_many` relationship, in our example, Owners.
-This is a class method that defines an attribute writer for the specified association (dogs).
+Add the `accepts_nested_attributes_for` method to the model that our main form is for, in our example, Dogs.
+This is a class method that defines an attribute writer for the specified association (owners).
 You can read up on it [here](https://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html).

 Our Owner class now looks like this:

 ```
-class Owner < ActiveRecord::Base
+class Dog < ActiveRecord::Base
- has_many :dogs
+ belongs_to :owner
- accepts_nested_attributes_for :dogs
+ accepts_nested_attributes_for :owner
 end
 ```